 - Rear flip flop hub for freewheel or fixed gear

-4. Vilano Women’s Classic Urban Commuter Single Speed Bike
+4. Vilano Classic City Single Speed Bike Step Through Dutch Style Road Bicycle

 The Vilano Women’s Classic is a 700c bike built expressly for the city rider.